Introduction

 For gardening purposes, green shade cloth is the more common color.
 White, tan, and black are available.

-So when your plants need a high shading rate and don’t have particularly high light requirements, you can choose darker colors.
+You can choose darker colors when your plants need a high shading rate but don’t have particularly high light requirements.

-Advanced Shade cloth color often contains aluminum foil, which reflects the light and heat in a way that is more significant than the color itself.
+Advanced Shade cloth color often contains aluminum foil, which reflects the light and heat in a more significant way than the color itself.
 It can be a replacement for darker clothes.

 This material also has the function of preventing the loss of nighttime temperature in the greenhouse.